z390development/z390/doc/contributing/contribute_code.md

 Make sure you have a Java SDK available to compile the application.

-The project has moved to the [Eclipse Temurin Java SDK](https://adoptium.net) (previously AdoptOpenJDK) for distribution builds.
+The project has moved to the [Apache Adoptium Java SDK](https://adoptium.net) (previously AdoptOpenJDK) for distribution builds.

-z390 is using java 21 to build the package but code must support Java 1.8.

-To ensure alignment with other developers, use of a Java SDK 21 or greater is recommended.
-At a minimum, you will require an SDK of 9 or greater as the build jobs use parameters not available in earlier versions.
+z390 requires Java 1.8 or greater.

 You can check if this is available by running the following command:

     shell> javac -version
-    javac 21.0.0   # you should receive a message like this
+    javac 1.8.0_312`   # you should receive a message like this

 ### Install git